-Deadline to submit comments is Wednesday, February 20!
+Deadline to submit comments has passed.

 At the direction of Congress, last year, the National Institutes of Health (NIH) announced it was seeking public comments on ways to reduce the so-called “regulatory administrative burden” for researchers using animals in experiments.
 Powerful animal research lobbyists tried to capitalize on this as an opportunity to push their agenda, which could have drastically compromised the welfare of hundreds of thousands of animals in labs.
 However, a recent NIH report summarizing public comments on this issue, and that provides analysis and proposed actions by a special Working Group representing NIH, Food and Drug Administration, and U.S. Department of Agriculture, indicates that animal research proponents’ hope of reducing regulatory oversight and transparency, may be dimmed.
 However, this process is not over, and NIH is now seeking comments on the Working Group’s proposed actions.

 Last year we asked AAVS supporters to contact NIH on this issue and demand that that the agency not put animal lives at risk by loosening regulatory requirements meant to protect animal welfare.
 Based on the Working Group’s proposed actions, they heard you!
 Now, we must keep this momentum moving forward.